 IBP is a next step in maturity after companies have implemented a proper S&OP process.
 Integrating finance sounds simple but is not easy at all.
-People from the physical supply chain side of the business, often speak in a different language than people who operate on the financial side.
-Supply chain people often speak about units, products and product families, whereas financial people often speak about money, currencies etc. That also causes that both functional areas are assessed differently with KPIs that they use.
+People from the physical supply chain side of the business, often speak a different language than people who operate on the financial side.
+Supply chain people often speak about units, products, and product families, whereas financial people often speak about money, currencies, etc. That also causes both functional areas to be assessed differently with the KPIs that they use.
 This calls for other participants in the IBP process, compared to participants in the S&OP process.

 Be aware of the following risks related to integrated business planning:

 Because IBP is simple but not easy, a real-life experience creates enormous value for learning about this topic.
 The participants will feel and recognize the important issues in this process.
-In The Cool Connection we have incorporated the most important functions and decisions.
+In our business simulation game, The Cool Connection, we have incorporated the most important functions and decisions.

-In this simulation the team is forced to make a yearly financial budget and quarterly forecasts.
+In this business game the team is forced to make a yearly financial budget and quarterly forecasts.
 The objective is to close the gaps between prediction (the budget and forecasts) on one hand and attained performance on the other.
 The best performing teams are both profitable and predictable at the same time.
-In this simulation the team is almost experiencing a real-life IBP process.
+In business game The Cool Connection the team is almost experiencing a real-life IBP process.